 - The specific “ComicControl” parts of your site are generated by using these special functions preloaded by ComicControl before your template is implemented.
 To see specifically which functions are available, please see the “Available functions” section below.

 - Some modules use pre-written CSS, which is contained in comiccontrol/defaultstyles.css.
 This file is overwritten whenever ComicControl updates, so if you wish to override these styles, please use your own CSS file in the root directory of your site or the templates/ folder.

 This is basically all you need to know for building and editing your templates.
-Beyond these pieces of information, you can do whatever you wish with HTML, CSS, and PHP to build your site.
+Beyond these pieces of information, you can do whatever you wish with HTML, CSS, JS, and PHP to build your site.

 Making Your Own Template

 In order to make your own template, all you need to do is create a PHP file containing your template and upload it to the templates/ folder.
 That file will then be selectable as a template for your modules.

 Here are some other recommended standards to follow when building your template:

 - Give each group of associated template files its own subfolder in the templates/ folder.
 For example, all necessary files for the basic template are contained within the templates/basic/ folder.

 - You are free to use the basic template as a starting point for your template.
 However, please note that the actual "basic" folder is overwritten during updates, so if you wish to start customizing, please copy these files to a folder with a different name.

 There are various functions that are available to be used within templates.
 To see every function available, please refer to the classes & functions section in the documentation.
 Below are some useful PHP code snippets that you may find yourself using when building your template.